Alan1Mulhall/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/install-or-remove-outlook-add-ins.md

 # Install or remove add-ins for Outlook for your organization

-You can install or remove add-ins for Outlook for your organization by using the EAC or Exchange Online PowerShell.
+For Exchange on-premise deployments, you can install or remove add-ins for Outlook for your organization by using the EAC or Exchange Online PowerShell.
+For Exchange Online customers, please see [Centralized Deployment](https://docs.microsoft.com/en-us/office/dev/add-ins/publish/centralized-deployment) for more details on how to manage add-in deployments via the O365 Admin Portal.

 > [!NOTE]
 > By default, after you install an add-in for your organization, the add-in is available for all users in your organization.
 After installation, you can use the EAC or Exchange Online PowerShell to make the add-in optional or required for your users, and to specify whether you want the add-in to be enabled or disabled.
 For information about how to change the default settings for an add-in, see [Manage user access to add-ins for Outlook](manage-user-access-to-add-ins.md).
 To limit availability of add-ins to specific users in your organization, you must use Exchange Online PowerShell.
 For more information, see [Manage user access to add-ins for Outlook](manage-user-access-to-add-ins.md).